iurnus/scripps_kaust_model_doc/esmf/install.rst

 Usually, I put them in the ~/.bashrc file to reuse them.

 Note:
-  (1) the modules (pgi compiler, openmpi, netcdf) have different names for different machines, please load the modules on your machine
+  1. The modules (pgi compiler, openmpi, netcdf) have different names for different machines, please load the modules on your machine.

-  (2) the paths are also different for different machines (3) in the last line, the path of ESMF should be the path of *libesmf.a* and *esmf.mk* after ESMF is successfully installed
+  2. The paths are also different for different machines.

+  3. In the last line, the path of ESMF should be the path of *libesmf.a* and *esmf.mk* after ESMF is successfully installed.

 Configure ESMF
 ==============

 I am using a few specific configurations to compile ESMF.

-Install step 4: Set ESMF configurations (now you are in folder
+Install step 4: Set ESMF configurations (current folder
 $HOME/scripps_kaust_model-1.1/esmf)::

   # ESMF compile options